 Although narcolepsy can have a major indirect impact on concentration, attention span and short term memory, it does not affect cognition or intelligence directly.
 However, without measures being taken to mitigate its effects, a diagnosis of narcolepsy may have a significant impact on a student's ability to learn.

 It is important to keep teachers and school management informed of the diagnosis.
 With appropriate allowances made for their sleep disorder, most students can achieve to their full potential.
-Especially for children who are diagnosed with narcolepsy, it is important to establish arrangements to make sure they can maximise their potential.
+For for children who are diagnosed with narcolepsy, it is important to establish arrangements to make sure they can achieve as much as possible.

 For example, measures such as planning naps between classes or at break times, having extra time to complete homework/exams, and/or recording lessons can all be helpful.